 Matthies: So you had already been at MIT for a couple of years?

 Stevens: Yes, I was a student member at that time.
 Right.

 Matthies: What area of acoustics were you interested in at that time?

 Stevens: I was already interested in speech communication but I also did some work in room acoustics and in noise control.

 Matthies: When did you join ASA?

-Stevens: Over the years, I was a member of the Speech Communication Technical Committee.
-I guess right at the very beginning of when they started having technical committees, I chaired the Speech Communication Committee.
-Then I became, at some point, Vice President of the Acoustical Society and that made me Chairman of the Technical Committee of the Acoustical Society and a member of the Executive Council of the Acoustical Society.
+Over the years, I was a member of the Speech Communication Technical Committee.
+I guess right at the very beginning when they started having technical committees, I chaired the Speech Communication Committee.
+Then I became, at some point, Vice President of the Acoustical Society and that made me Chairman of the Technical Council of the Acoustical Society and a member of the Executive Council of the Acoustical Society.
 I think subsequent to that, I was a member of the Long Range Planning Committee of the Acoustical Society.
 And somewhere earlier than that, I was an Associate Editor of the Journal of the Acoustical Society of America.

 Matthies: Have you been on some of the committees that put together the Acoustical Society meetings and reviewed the abstracts?